 With this setting change, anyone visiting your domain name should see your site.
 If you have trouble with this step, reference your LAMP, MAMP, or WAMP software’s troubleshooting guide or website forums.

-Do you still have some questions about hosting a website?
 Great, because we’ve got answers!

 What is website hosting?

 Website hosting describes the service or process of making a site accessible on the Internet.
 This service or process revolves around a specific type of computer, called a server.
 A server can host one or more websites at a time.

 How much does it cost to host a website?

 Website hosting costs anywhere from $24 to $10,000 per year.
 Prices for website hosting solutions depend on the type of server, like dedicated or shared, as well as the features and services included with hosting services.

 Can you host a website for free?